Aleksey-Mikh/RSS_API/DRF_reader/rss_reader_drf/README.md

 Project description
 ===
 Web-server that uses Docker + docker-compose.
-Implementing all parts of the task using the REST API:
+The following tasks have been implemented:
-* One-shot conversion from RSS to Human readable format
+* One-shot conversion from RSS to Human readable format.
-* Server-side news caching
+* Server-side news caching.
-* Conversion in epub, mobi, fb2 or other formats
+* Conversion in html and fb2 formats.

 ---